-… and why you can’t afford not to
+How to use procedures to build a better business and why you can’t afford not to!

-Using Standard Operating Procedures (SOPs) is a no-brainer when it comes to growing your small business.
-Yet putting those processes and procedures in place and keeping them up to date can seem like a mountain you don’t have time to climb.
-Honestly, that’s not the case!
+Using Standard Operating Procedures (SOPs) is a fundamental element to growing any business.
+Yet putting those processes and procedures in place and keeping them current and followed by all your team can seem like a mountain you just don’t have time to climb.

-Within your small business, there are going to be tedious tasks that have to be accomplished on a daily or weekly basis.
-You can make these repetitive tasks more process oriented, to give you more time to focus on other aspects of your company.
-I go into detail and share some of our templates and tools in my Standard Operating Procedures (SOP) Guidelines post, there’s everything you need to get started.
-When you’re the one person in charge of all aspects of your business, minimising the amount of time spent on day-to-day operations can give you more energy to invest in the bigger picture.
+We go into detail and share some of our templates and tools in our article on Standard Operating Procedures (SOP) Guidelines.
+If you’re the one person in charge of all aspects of your business, minimising the amount of time spent on day-to-day operations can give you more time, more energy, to invest in the bigger picture.

-SOPs can be especially helpful for when your business is experiencing growth, a standard operating procedure will make it easier on you when you reach the point of growing your team or outsourcing.
 With processes already outlined, you easily offer a roadmap of responsibilities for the person who will take over those tasks for you.
-SOPs make delegation of different tasks or duties easier and having them in place maximises both your personal productivity and the productivity of your business.
-Giving you time (and help) to launch that online programme / new packages / grow your list / meet your goals!
+SOPs make delegation of different tasks or duties easier and having them in place maximises both your personal productivity, and the productivity of your business.
+You’ll create time to:

-- Start to document all the processes within your business as you do them.
-Tip: Make this as easy as possible using a mixture of written instructions, screenshots and video (we use https://www.useloom.com for all our video procedures).
+- Start to document all the procedures within your business.
+Tip: Make this as easy as possible to update, and follow, using a mixture of written instructions, screenshots and video (see our article on how to document procedures quickly using video).

 - Create an organisation chart for your business.
 List each role needed to support and service your business through this upcoming growth phase.
 At this stage (sorry!) it’s probably your name down under each role but in documenting this you’re creating your team structure.